owncloud/ocis/docs/ocis/development/testing.md

 #### Tests transferred from ownCloud core (prefix `coreApi`)

-Command `make -C tests/acceptance/docker Core-API-Tests-ocis-storage-3` runs the same tests as the `Core-API-Tests-ocis-storage-3` CI pipeline, which runs the third (out of ten) test suites transferred from the ownCloud core against the oCIS server with ocis storage.
+Command `make -C tests/acceptance/docker Core-API-Tests-ocis-storage-3` runs the same tests as the `Core-API-Tests-ocis-storage-3` CI pipeline, which runs the third (out of ten) test suite groups transferred from ownCloud core against the oCIS server with ocis storage.

-And `make -C tests/acceptance/docker Core-API-Tests-s3ng-storage-3` runs the third (out of ten) test suite transferred from the ownCloud core against the oCIS server with s3 storage.
+And `make -C tests/acceptance/docker Core-API-Tests-s3ng-storage-3` runs the third (out of ten) test suite groups transferred from ownCloud core against the oCIS server with s3 storage.

 ### Run single feature test